Admissions FAQs

 Community Education classes may be taught or designed by alumni and faculty, and they are a fun experience for many participants.
 They can be complementary during or after Full-Time training, and they are also helpful for admissions.
 You are welcome to identify yourself as a Full-Time applicant or as someone who is interested if you are inclined.
 If you have a positive experience and feel like you did good work, you might consider requesting a recommendation from your instructor.

-The Three Month Furniture Making Intensive designed by Cabinet & Furniture Department Head Dan Faia, has grown to be popular in connecting to Full-Time training.
+The Three-Month Furniture Making Intensive designed by Cabinet & Furniture Department Head faculty, has grown to be popular in connecting to full-time training.
 Over the last few years, students have also come from or gone to this course from Carpentry, Preservation Carpentry, Cabinet & Furniture Making, and Locksmithing & Security Technology.
 It can be a good complementary skill set personally and professionally, whether it helps with detailing custom kitchen production, or helps you relax making something for fun or as a gift.
 This course is the only Community Education course at this time where VA education benefits can be used, as the training hours meet the VA threshold of career training based on hours.

 VA Vocational Rehabilitation and Employment program participants may be approved for funding to any Community Education course or combination of courses at the discretion of the counselor, and according to your plan of action.
 It is common for VR&E participants to take Community Education in order to best prepare for or support success in the Full-Time programs.